Get Free Ground Shipping when order is at least $125.00.

 Description

-Harvested from the unique ecosystem of The Great Salt Lake in Utah, these Artemia cysts are specially processed non-hatching brine shrimp eggs designed for direct use as fish and coral food.
-Unlike traditional cysts that require hatching before feeding, these cysts have undergone a decapsulation process, which removes their tough outer shells.
-This makes them immediately ready to feed to delicate fry, smaller fish, and even corals, without the need for additional preparation.
+Harvested from the unique ecosystem of The Great Salt Lake in Utah, these decapsulated artemia cysts, commonly called decaps in the hobby, are specially processed non-hatching brine shrimp eggs designed for direct use as fish and coral food.
+Unlike standard brine shrimp eggs that require hatching before feeding, our decapsulated cysts are ready to use straight from the jar.

 Reviews